 Shepherd offers a limited number of classes during the summer session.
 Determining who will teach in the summer sessions will depend upon a number of factors.
-It shall be the responsibility of the Provost and college Deans to prepare a list of courses to be offered in the summer sessions.
+It shall be the responsibility of the Provost and College Deans to prepare a list of courses to be offered in the summer sessions.
 Chairs will recommend qualified faculty to teach the courses.
-A rotation plan for faculty members in the respective departments for summer teaching assignments is very strongly encouraged.
-Priority will be given to faculty holding terminal degrees.
+A rotation plan for faculty members in the respective departments for summer teaching assignments is encouraged.
+Priority is given to faculty holding terminal degrees.

 Faculty members will be provided compensation for supervision of summer internships under the following conditions: